-My contribution to our 4th of July Favorites theme is 4th of July Marshmallow Pinwheels.
+I’m so excited to share these fun 4th of July Marshmallow Pinwheels on a Stick!
 They are easy to make, only take a few ingredients,and kids LOVE them!
 I just adore how fun they look — and aren’t sweet treats on a stick the best?
 I originally saw the idea on the Kraft website and, being a marshmallow fanatic, I just had to try making my own version.

 Miniature marshmallows are stirred into the hot gelatin mixture until they are all coated with the gelatin mixture.
 Place the gelatin coated marshmallows into the microwave and heat it up a bit – just so you can begin to melt the marshmallows.
 Stir those babies up with a whisk until they are completely dissolved and you see no more white spots of marshmallow.

 While you could rush to get this into the refrigerator now, I like to let the mixture cool on the counter top until close to room temperature — during this time you’ll notice the marshmallows starting to separate from the gelatin, which is perfectly okay.
 Give it one more stir to combine everything and then pour into a 8.5×11″ baking dish that has been sprayed with cooking spray.
 The red layer is then placed into the refrigerator until firm.